Best Metallic Paints for Miniatures—My 5 Go-To Colors and Why

 Seriously, be careful.
 If you add water to these alcohol-based metallic paints, the metal inside will actually rust and change into a nasty color.

-This is also means you shouldn’t use your regular brushes to apply alcohol-based metallic paints.
+This also means you shouldn’t use your regular brushes to apply alcohol-based metallic paints.
 These paints will ruin your fancy kolinsky sables.
-Use nylon synthetics, which are relisent to the alcohol solvent in these paints.
+Use nylon synthetics, which are resistant to the alcohol solvent in these paints.

 Water-based metallic model paints are the most popular metallics for a good reason.
 As a water-based acrylic paint, they are simple to use and look great.